-In 2017, the UK government introduced a sugar tax on the soft drinks industry.
+In 2017, the UK Government introduced a sugar tax on the soft drinks industry.
 The World Health Organisation has called on others to follow suit.
-This, in turn, has inspired a backlash: in Colombia, for example, an anti-sugar broadcast was been banned at the sugar industry’s behest.
+This, in turn, has inspired a backlash: in Colombia, for example, an anti-sugar broadcast was banned at the sugar industry’s behest.

 Ridiculous, cry sugar enthusiasts.
 We do not inject, snort or smoke sugar.
 Its impact on our behaviour is relatively minor.
 Small amounts of sugar in our diet can be beneficial, provided we exercise regularly.
 And our bodies convert carbohydrates to glucose: a substance which occurs naturally in the human body is hardly a drug.

 - Would you eat less sugar if it cost more?